-This Corporate Governance Statement (Statement) has been approved by the Board.
+This Corporate Governance Statement has been approved by the Board.
 It describes Macquarie's key governance practices and articulates how decision-making is guided to meet stakeholder expectations of sound corporate governance, acknowledging Macquarie's specific and broader responsibilities to its shareholders, funders, clients, staff and the communities in which it operates.

-Macquarie's governance practices have been consistent with the 3rd edition of the ASX Corporate Governance Council's Principles and Recommendations throughout the year.
-Relevant governance practices were updated during the year to reflect the 4th edition of the Principles and Recommendations from the end of FY20.
+Macquarie Group Limited's (MGL) corporate governance practices have been consistent with the 4th edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations throughout the year.

-Macquarie is a global financial services group operating in 31 markets in asset management, leasing and asset financing, retail banking and wealth management, market access, commodity trading, investment banking and principal investment.
+MGL and its subsidiaries (Macquarie) is a global financial services group operating in 32 markets in asset management, retail and business banking, wealth management, leasing and asset financing, market access, commodity trading, renewables development, specialist advice, access to capital and principal investment.